 The number of people living in nonmetro counties increased by 33,000 between July 2016 and July 2017, ending 6 years of modest population losses.
 The gap between nonmetro and metro growth rates narrowed slightly in recent years, but remains significant.
 Metro areas grew by 0.82 percent in 2016-17, compared with 0.07 percent growth in nonmetro areas.
 The post-recession recovery in population growth for nonmetro America during this decade has been much more gradual compared with previous post-recession periods.

-In addition to this topic page, ERS provides annual statistics in its County-level Datasets: Population, and State-level (rural/urban) summaries in its State Fact Sheets.
-A summary of rural population topics (among other rural issues) is found in the Rural America at a Glance series, updated in the fall each year.
-See the latest report in the series, Rural America at a Glance, 2019 Edition.
+A summary of rural population conditions and trends (among other rural issues) is found in the Rural America at a Glance series, updated in the fall of each year.
+See the latest in the series:

 ERS tracks demographic change in nonmetro areas and conducts research to help explain the relationship between population change and the socioeconomic well-being of rural and small-town residents.
 A summary of the latest conditions and trends includes the following: